alexcg1/my-first-jina-app/chapters/article.md

   max_length: 96
 ```

 We first use the built-in `TransformerTorchEncoder` as the Pod's Executor.
 Each Pod has a different Executor based on its task, and an Executor represents an algorithm, in this case encoding.
+The Executor differs based on what's being encoded.
+For video or audio you'd use a different one.
 The `with` field specifies the parameters we pass to `TransformerTorchEncoder`.

 * `pooling_strategy` - Strategy to merge word embeddings into chunk embedding
 * `model_name`       - Name of the model we're using